 However, the hard-drawn wire doesn’t perform impressively well in corrosive and high-temperature environments.
 So, there is a limit to the type of use it can be subjected to.

 But what is the best material for manufacturing spring?
 The answer to this question is that it depends entirely on the primary application.
 The best material for making springs depends on several factors.
 This includes the cost of the material, its physical properties, etc.

 Metals are, in most cases, the commonly used materials for making springs.
 But this material can’t be used for making some springs that have unique applications.

 For instance, some spring types – e.g., cylindrical non-coil springs – are made with urethane and rubber.
-Ceramic is also developed for coiled springs used in high-temperature environments or applications.
+Similarly, a Torsion Spring can be made up of rubber and metal.
+Such torsion springs can be used for motor bases, impact beds, chain tensioners, etc. Ceramic is also developed for coiled springs used in high-temperature environments or applications.

 However, these are highly specialized uses of springs.
 Most springs employed in the majority of equipment you see today are manufactured using metals.